Choose Steel Shackles For a Strong and Reliable Connection

 Shackles are used for jobs like joining slings together or attaching a load to lift it.
 Any time a strong and reliable connection is needed steel shackles are often the solution.

 There are a wide range of steel shackles out there and choosing the right one for your job can be confusing.
 The choice starts with the load.
 What is it you want to lift and how much does it weigh?
 This will give you an idea of the sling that you will need – this informs the shackle choice.
 Slings are made from various materials such as polyester, nylon, a wire rope or chain.
-Choose your steel shackles based on the sling, the direction of the haul and the size of the load.
+Choose it based on the sling, the direction of the haul and the size of the load.

 Types of Steel Shackle